The Home Roaster Color Chart

 Shortcomings

 Viewing distinct roast colors is not ideal for a computer monitor.
-Our monitors may differ in the number of colors viewable and it is likely that our brightness levels vary as well.
-So the photos in the roast below may slightly look different from screen to screen.
+Our monitors may differ in the number of colors viewable, and, likely, our brightness levels vary.
+So, the photos in the roast below may look slightly different from screen to screen.
 When this article was first published way back in 2000, the variations were much greater.
 It should be less of an issue in 2011.
 With that said, below is a budget coffee roast color chart.
 This is not a replacement for the SCAA Agtron chart.
-The SCAA chart is much more specific, and there are far more than eight different colors of roasts represented on it.
+The SCAA chart is much more specific, and there are far more than eight different roast colors.

 Practical Uses

-- Home roasting logs or journals.
-Important for duplicating blends.
+• Home roasting logs or journals.
+It is important for duplicating blends.

 The Home Roaster Color Chart